Specialist areas - Complex: Complex cases - state nationals covered by international agreements (AG)

 Select the entry in the work list you want to work.
 Select [Details].
 You will be taken to the Worklist Entry Details screen where more details of the selected work item will be displayed

-Await a phone call from Specialist Trace Unit (STU) stating that their action is complete
+Await a phone call from Specialist Trace Unit (STU) stating that their action is complete, then

 - go to Step 4.